mk12/blog/posts/over-shuffled.md

 ---
-title: "An over-shuffled deck"
+title: An over-shuffled deck
-description: "Beware the nonuniform distribution!"
+description: Beware the nonuniform distribution!
-category: "algorithms"
+category: Algorithms
-date: "2015-04-10"
+date: 2015-04-10
 ---

 How hard can it be to shuffle a deck of cards?
 You may have been accused of under-shuffling a deck, but have you ever been caught _over_-shuffling?
 This doesn't make any sense intuitively.
 You would think that the situation improves the longer we shuffle -- the more randomness, the better.
 But what do we even mean by "better"?
 How do we measure shuffled-ness?